reasoncorp/dossier/README.markdown

 - `cp spec/dummy/config/database.yml{.example,}` and edit it so that it can connect to the test database.
 - `cd spec/dummy; rake db:create db:schema:load; cd -;`
 - `rspec spec`

+## TODO

+- Document using hooks and what methods are available in them

 ## Misc